Reducing testing and building time in Monorepos

 Stopping the Build

-We need to use circleci-agent step halt
+We need to use circleci-agent step halt the command to step job execution

 This made our pull request test time much slower, making it fast to give feedback to our developers when their changes broke some tests.